OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 You can also make choices about Microsoft's collection and use of your data.
 You can control your personal data that Microsoft has obtained, and exercise your data protection rights, by contacting Microsoft or using various tools we provide.
 How you can access or control your personal data will depend on which products you use.
 For example, you can:

 *   Control the use of your data for interest-based advertising from Microsoft by visiting our opt-out page.
-*   Choose whether you wish to receive promotional emails, SMS messages, telephone calls, and postal mail from Microsoft.
+*   You can always choose whether you wish to receive promotional emails, SMS messages, telephone calls, and postal mail from Microsoft.
+You can also
 *   Access and clear your data through the Microsoft privacy dashboard.

 You can access and control your personal data that Microsoft has obtained with tools Microsoft provides to you, described below, or by contacting Microsoft.
 For instance: